hippke/tls/doc.rst

 Interface
 =========

-This described the interface to TLS.
+This describes the interface to TLS.

 Define data for a search